emiljapelt/SharpTemplar/README.md

 When placeing a template in a TemplarDocument, any number of string parameters can be given, after the path to the template file.
 These will be used as replacements.
 All ```<1!>``` tags would for instance be replaced with the first parameter given.
 If the integer in the replacement tag is larger than the amount of given parameters, the replacement tag is replaced with the empty string.

-Example
+Example:
 ```
 var doc = new TemplarDocument("test");

 doc.Head.AddMeta().WithAttribute("charset","utf-8");

-doc.Body.PlaceTemplate("path-to-template", "foobar");
+doc.Body.PlaceTemplate("path-to-template\template.sthtml", "foobar");

 string page = doc.GeneratePage();
 ```

-The resulting page in this example would be
+The resulting page in this example would be:
 ```
 <!DOCTYPE html>
 <html>